Camera Elo: Which Camera is Best?

 The Elo rating system for two-player games is named after Arpad Elo, the Hungarian-American chess master and professor of physics, who invented it.
 The system has been adopted by the World Chess Federation FIDE and is also used in some team sports, such as baseball or basketball.
 The Elo rating essentially compares an expected outcome according to the prior rating of the contestants to the real outcome.
 If the result of a matchup is in line with expectations, little adjustment to the Elo is made.
 If a surprise occurs, more profound updates of the scores are undertaken.
 The concrete steps on how to calculate an Elo rating are nicely described on Metin Bektas' math blog.

 For the derivation of the Camera Elo, the K-factor that controls the intensity of the rating adjustment is set to 32, the same value that FIDE uses for its rating of chess players.
 The initial rating of a new camera is established as 2000 (which by design then also becomes the average camera rating).
-To calculate the individual Camera Elo, all cameras available in the CAM-parator database are matched up against each other in chronological order of their announcement dates.
+To calculate the individual Camera Elo, all cameras available in the CAM-parator database are matched up against each other.
 Cameras with an Elo of 3000 or higher are considered to offer exceptional quality and versatility, and as such receive the label camera grandmaster.

 One useful property of the Camera Elo is that the measure makes it possible to rank cameras over time and across different market segments consistently.
 Other camera review-systems often assign their ratings only in relation to concurrent comparators or to those in the same category.
 This practice can sometimes create confusion.
 For example, a camera that received a "Highly Recommended" distinction in 2013 is unlikely to be a match for another camera that obtained the same grade five years later.